 The Ancient Romans were the first civilization to make a cooked bread and cheese sandwich, and it has remained popular ever since.
 The classic American grilled cheese sandwich dates from the 1920s when inexpensive cheese and affordable sliced bread became available.

 Today, there are entire restaurants devoted to grilled cheese, and there is even a Wisconsin Grilled Cheese Championship.

-This year’s contest in on April 27 at the Iowa County Fairgrounds in Mineral Point, Wisconsin.
-If you go there, you will be able to purchase grilled cheese sandwiches, of course, perhaps from the Chubby Cheese Truck (featuring the Gouda Girls)!
+The 2013 contest was on April 27 at the Iowa County Fairgrounds in Mineral Point, Wisconsin.
+If you went there, you would have be able to purchase grilled cheese sandwiches, of course, perhaps from the Chubby Cheese Truck (featuring the Gouda Girls)!